jfb1121/planetly/README.md

 cd into the root directory of this repository and run the following commands.

 NOTE: The script is meant for one time run and deletes all existing records in the database.
+Please ensure the file sharing is for the folder of the project and subfolder is enabled, such that mongo can retain state.
+For steps on how to do this, please search for "docker file sharing + {your os, windows / mac/ linux}
 * docker
   ```
   docker-compose up -d